Delphinoid/futurism-setup/README.md

 From now on, to start Redis, all we have to do is execute this command:
 ```
-sudo redis-server /path/to/Redis/redis.conf --port port
+sudo /path/to/redis-server /path/to/redis.conf --port port
 ```
-Where port is the port to host on.
-The default is 6379.
+Where port is the port to host on: the default is 6379. /path/to is the path to your Redis binaries, which should be the bin subdirectoy of the folder downloaded previously.
 To shutdown Redis, execute these (closing the terminal window is not enough):
 ```
-redis-cli -h host -p port
+/path/to/redis-cli -h host -p port
 AUTH pass
 shutdown
 exit